Easy Lemon Curd Thumbprint Cookies Made Special with Pecans

 - I sprinkled the finished cookies with powdered sugar.
 I’ll also show you a variation with vanilla frosting.

-Ingredients and substitutions:
+Ingredients and Substitutions

 - FLOUR: The flour of choice in this recipe is all-purpose, bleached, or unbleached.

 - PECANS: Since the pecans are inside the cookie, toasting them will add flavor.
-You can toast them in the oven, but I prefer to toast all nuts in a microwave.
+You can toast them in the oven, but I prefer to toast all the nuts in a microwave.
 Be sure they cool before adding them to the cookies.
 Pecans are optional.
 Leave them out or swap them for another chopped nut of your choice.

 - SALT: I use table salt or sea salt.
 If using Kosher salt, add a pinch more.